exasol/public-knowledgebase/Environment-Management/monitoring-of-an-exasol-database.md

 **Details of the graphic:**  Line diagram

-**Important:**The limit of parallel queries in Exasol is 100 by default.
+**Important:** The limit of parallel queries in Exasol is 100 by default.
 In the dashboard, the user has the option of specifying a limit value from which he sees the database load as critical.
 If this limit is exceeded, both the line for the average and the line for the maximum turn red.

 ![](images/Concurrent_Queries.png)

 ## Final conclusion

-I hope I was able to give you an insight with this article into how you can monitor an Exasol database in a long-term perspective.
+This might have given you an insight how you can monitor an Exasol database in a long-term perspective.
 The statistical system tables DB_SIZE, MONITORING, SQL and USAGE already give you a good overview of what is happening on the system.
 However, there are many other system tables that are suitable for different monitoring scenarios.
 There are no limits to creativity here.

-"